Francisco Fernández de la Cueva, 10th Duke of Alburquerque: Military affairs

-He also worked hard to provide financial aid to the Bourbons in the Spanish War of Succession.
-He demanded that the clergy turn over one tenth of their rents to the government.
-The archbishop strongly objected.
-When Fernández de La Cueva's term in office was extended, in gratitude he remitted two million pesos to the Crown.
-To raise this money, he resorted to shady methods, such as selling government positions.
-His remissions to Spain were so large that the government found itself unable to pay many police and other employees, and they were laid off.
-The streets and highways became infested with brigands.
+During the conflict, Alburquerque also devoted significant efforts to raising money within New Spain for the war effort as well.
+He demanded that New Spain's clergy turn over one tenth of their tithes to the colonial government, which Juan Ortega y Montañés strongly objected to.
+When Alburquerque's term in office was extended, in gratitude he remitted two million pesos to the Spanish Crown.
+To raise it, he resorted to illegal methods such as selling government offices.
+Alburquerque's remittances to the Crown were so large that the colonial government found itself unable to pay the salaries of many law enforcement officers and other government employees, and they were laid off.
+As a result, much of New Spain's streets and highways became infested with brigands.